 Almourol Castle is particularly beautiful at sunset when the golden light bathes the stone walls and reflects off the river.
 If you’re a photography enthusiast, this is a prime opportunity for some stunning shots.

 The area around the castle is also worth exploring.
-There’s a small visitor center on the mainland with additional information about the castle and the Templars.
-The surrounding park offers pleasant walking trails and picnic areas, making it the perfect place to relax before or after your castle visit.
+There’s a small visitor center in Barquinha with additional information about the castle and the Templars.
+It is small and almost all in Portuguese, but very well displayed.
+Your boat ticket gets you into the museum.

 Ready for a Visit to Tomar?

-What we love about the city is the authentic feel of a city from the middle ages.
-As you walk though the streets you see the symbols of the Templar Knights in the sidewalk and can look up and see the medieval castle keeping guard.
+What we love about the city is the authentic feel of a city from the Middle Ages.
+As you walk through the streets, you see the symbols of the Templar Knights in the sidewalk and can look up and see the medieval castle keeping guard.

 The city’s Templar heritage, beautifully preserved architecture, and warm local hospitality make it a destination that lingers in the memory long after you’ve left.
 Whether you’re spending a day trip from Lisbon or using Tomar as a base to explore central Portugal, you’ll find yourself enchanted by this hidden gem.